Limit orders can help boost your profits when trading make your trading more profitable and removes the need to watch the markets more closely.

 After selecting whether you want to go long or short, choose the size of the position by entering a quantity.
 You can also use the sliding bar to choose the limit price for your order, which is the price at which the exchange executes your order.

-There are also several options related to the length of time that a limit order is active at the bottom of the order panel:
+There are also several options for order flags at the bottom right of the order panel:

 - GoodTillCancel: Your Limit Order remains active until you cancel it,